Benjamin Thomas Ormerod

 Rel: Daughter

-Benjamin died on 4 June 1915, and is buried in the churchyard of St Mary le Ghyll Church, Barnoldswick (Grave Ref.
+Benjamin is buried in the churchyard of St Mary le Ghyll Church, Barnoldswick (Grave Ref.
 535).

-His name is commemorated on both the Barnoldswick War Memorial and Great Harwood War Memorial.
+Benjamin is commemorated on the Barnoldswick War Memorial as well as the Great Harwood memorial.

 The Soldiers Died in the Great War Database records Benjamin's date of death as 4 June 1916, rather than 1915.

 The Database notes that Benjamin was born in Blackburn, lived in Barnoldswick, and enlisted in the Army in Colne.
-He died on the Home Front.
+He is recorded as having died on the Home Front.

 A picture of Benjamin, taken from the Craven Roll of Honour